5-Year Retirement Visa

 - The visa can be valid either for a single entry or multiple entries.

 - This is a long term Thai visa that entitles the holder a stay of 5 years in Thailand.

 - The visa is renewable every 5 years and the renewal process can be done inside Thailand (requirements for the visa renewal still apply).

 - Application is open to these nationalities: Japan, Australia, Denmark, Finland, France, Germany, Italy, Netherland, Norway, Sweden, Switzerland, United Kingdom, Canada and United States.

 - Applicant must be 50 years of age or over

-- Security deposit of 3 million Baht in a Thai Bank Account for 12 months prior to the visa application.
+- Must meet the financial requirement: security deposit of 3 million Baht in a Thai Bank Account for 12 months prior to the visa application.

 - Other documents that may be required to be presented: